Talk to an Expert

 This method also helps you harmonize pricing with the rate of new value creation from your product roadmap.
 In B2B software, especially if subscription-based, customer value perception contains a futures element.
 Customers expect a stream of increasing value.
 So another way to think about this: you’re taking pricing validation steps in a journey that always keeps you on the safe side of the razor’s edge of being paid fairly for your software’s value.

 Research on price experimentation algorithms confirms the approach can achieve 96.9–99.1% of optimal revenue across different demand distributions.
 The key insight: structured experimentation that incorporates economic theory dramatically outperforms both naive price testing and static survey-based pricing.
-Recent theoretical work reinforces this — Choi et al. (2025) proved mathematically that subscription usage data alone can identify willingness to pay without requiring price experiments, because variation in how customers use a product at a fixed price reveals their underlying valuations.
+Recent theoretical work reinforces this, researchers proved mathematically that subscription usage data alone can identify willingness to pay without requiring price experiments, because variation in how customers use a product at a fixed price reveals their underlying valuations.
 The data you need is already flowing through your systems.

 Start below value, iterate upward